guendto/jomiel/README.md

 Once you have `jomiel` started and running, try sending inquiries with:

-- [examples] - the demo programs written in most modern languages
+- [examples] - the demo client programs written in most modern languages
 - [yomiel] - the pretty printer for `jomiel` messages

 Be sure to check out the [HOWTO](./docs/HOWTO.md#howto-jomiel), also.